acidanthera/BrcmPatchRAM/README.md

 Also, install one firmware kext BrcmFirmwareData.kext or BrcmFirmwareRepo.kext, depending on installation location, never both.

-  * BrcmFirmwareRepo.kext: Install to /System/Library/Extensions.
+  * BrcmFirmwareRepo.kext: Install to /System/Library/Extensions (/Library/Extensions on 10.11 and later).
 This kext is much more memory efficient than BrcmFirmwareData.kext and is the preferred configuration.

   * BrcmFirmwareData.kext: Most appropriate for EFI/Clover/kexts.
 BrcmFirmwareRepo.kext, while much more memory efficient, cannot be injected as can BrcmFirmwareData.kext